 The natural wonders are our historical identity and pride.
-They are the crucial representation of our mother planet and god gifted as a whole.
+They are the crucial representation of our mother planet.
 It’s always our top priority to conserve and protect them for the future generation.

 Table of Contents